spryker/spryker-shop-core/Bundles/ShoppingListPage/src/SprykerShop/Yves/ShoppingListPage/Theme/default/components/molecules/shopping-list-action-navigation/README.md

 # shopping-list-action-navigation (molecule)

-Displays a list of navigation actions which includes edit, share, print, and delete links.
+Displays a list of navigation actions which includes edit, share, print and delete links.

 ## Code sample